nex3/nex3.github.io/drafts/a-sociable-web.md

 them, but there's no other way to block them from looking at your site (and even an IP ban is easy to circumvent).
-There is some intrinsic protection just by virtue of how relatively low-bandwidth the communication channels on individual websites are—it's a lot harder for someone to dogpile you someone when sending you a message isn't just two taps away for all their followers—but that only goes so far.
-I don't know if there's a great solution here, especially given that no public presence will ever be truly safe from dedicates harassment.
+There is some intrinsic protection just by virtue of how relatively low-bandwidth the communication channels on individual websites are—it's a lot harder for someone to dogpile you when sending you a message isn't just two taps away for all their followers—but that only goes so far.
+I don't know if there's a great solution here, especially given that no public presence will ever be truly safe from dedicated harassment.

 Smaller-scale avoidance is somewhat easier.
 RSS readers could in principle filter out reposts from people you don't want to see—the only one I know for